Bake Play Smile

 • Saute the onion until translucent and soft.
 Add the minced garlic, ginger, red curry paste and cook for 1-2 minutes.

-• Add the pumpkin and liquid vegetable stock.
-Bring to a boil, then reduce the heat and simmer for 20 minutes.
+• Add the roasted pumpkin and liquid vegetable stock.
+Bring to a simmer.

-• Add the coconut milk and lime juice and cook for a further 5 minutes, 100 degrees, Speed 1 (place the rice simmering basket over the hole to catch any splashes).
+If using a Thermomix: Add the coconut milk and lime juice and cook for a further 5 minutes, 100 degrees, Speed 1

 Notes

-5. Freezing; this soup can be frozen for up to 3 months.
-First, allow the soup to cool completely.
-Then add the soup (either a whole batch or in separate, individual serves) to good quality, freezer-safe containers.
+• Freezing - this soup can be frozen for up to 3 months.
+Allow the soup to cool completely then freeze either a whole batch or in separate, individual serves in airtight containers.
 Label the containers with the date to keep track of the expiry.
 To thaw, leave the soup in the fridge overnight and then reheat it gently in the microwave or on the stovetop until steaming hot.

-10. THERMOMIX SPECIFIC NOTES: Do not exceed the max line at any stage during cooking.
+• Do not exceed the max line - at any stage during cooking.
 Add slightly less pumpkin and stock if you are over the line.

 Nutrition